Could oil pulling put you at risk?

 Oil pulling for beginners

 If you are new to oil pulling start with a teaspoon or less of oil and swish for 2-3 minutes.
 Build up your tolerance gradually to find your ‘sweet spot’ which may, or may not, be the ‘tablespoon of oil for 20 minutes’ version that is commonly recommended.

 Oil pulling involves swishing vigorously but don’t feel like you have to push the oil around with your tongue to get it

 Never swallow oil after pulling.
-Spit it out into the trash or outside, but not down a drain.
+Spit it out into the trash, onto paper or outside, but not down a drain.
 I have cleaned a shower drain clogged up by someone else’s oil and it is very unpleasant.